-Last year, during the heigh of the pandemic, Children’s Hospitals Today interviewed David Rubin, M.D., MSCE, director of PolicyLab and of Population Health Innovation at Children’s Hospital of Philadelphia (CHOP) and professor of pediatrics at the Perelman School of Medicine at the University of Pennsylvania, about the pandemic’s affect on kids.
+Last year, during the height of the pandemic, Children’s Hospitals Today interviewed David Rubin, M.D., MSCE, director of PolicyLab and of Population Health Innovation at Children’s Hospital of Philadelphia (CHOP) and professor of pediatrics at the Perelman School of Medicine at the University of Pennsylvania, about the pandemic’s effect on kids.
 One year later we checked back in to see where things stand.

 When we spoke a little over a year ago for a Children’s Hospitals Today story about the effects of COVID-19 on children, you said you were seeing a widening disparity of educational attainment, because districts couldn’t be in school.
 Now that children around the country are back in the classroom, are they caught up?